aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

   </li>
   <li>
     <p>Explicit opens in a source file give valuable information about which
 libraries are being used by that source file.
-If a file contains &ldquo;open namespace Core&rdquo; then you know it uses the Core library.</p>
+If a file contains “open namespace Core” then you know it uses the Core library.</p>
   </li>
   <li>
     <p>Local namespace opens provide users more precise control over their naming